Integrate Security Command Center with Google SecOps

 The client email address of your service account.

-If you set this parameter, configure
+If you configure this parameter, you must also configure Quota Project ID

 .